 F1 hybrid seeds have been produced manually through the deliberate cross-pollination of two related parent plants that each display particular desired growth traits (after they themselves have been self-pollinated for a few generations – known as in-breeding).
-Let’s say you have an inbred plant producing very large but tasteless pumpkins, and a different inbred pumpkin plant producing fruit that tastes great but grows only medium-sized pumpkins.
-By manually cross-breeding the two inbred parents the resulting seed may produce plants in the next generation that offer fruit that is both very large and tastes great.
+Let’s say you have an inbred plant producing very large but tasteless pumpkins, and a different inbred pumpkin plant of the same family producing fruit that tastes great but grows only medium-sized pumpkins.
+By manually cross-breeding two inbred parents after several generations, the resulting seed may produce plants in the next generation that offer fruit that is both very large and tastes great.
 In the first generation the crossed plants also grow very well – something called hybrid vigour.

 It’s something of a laborious trial and error process and has to be strictly controlled (think small paper bags on flower heads to keep out pollinating bees) but, once a great combination is discovered then the parent plants can be cross-pollinated each year by hand to create an abundant supply of the large and tasty producing ‘child’ F1 seeds.
 Sometimes two F1 child plants are also crossed at the next generation and these might produce interesting genetic traits as well, resulting in an ‘F2’ second generation seed (typically these are flower seeds where wide variation can be more easily tolerated / accommodated).